google-research/metricx/README.md

 NOTE: Since MetricX-24 models are hybrid models, MetricX-24-\<size\> and MetricX-24-QE-\<size\> correspond to the same model, evaluated *with* and *without* the references, respectively.

+NOTE: The performance of the bfloat16 model counterparts deviates by less than 0.001 from the above results across both metrics and all language pairs.

 MetricX-23 (WMT'22 en-de):